ash0080/gun.doc.cn/Hello-World.md

-Let's create a simple Hello World app with GUN.
+Let's create a simple Hello World app in 1 small file that will contain both our HTML and JS code:

->This page contains code editors with live preview.
-You can change the code and see the result straight away.
+> This editors has a live preview.
+You can change the code and see the result right away.

-## Hello world

-Let's create a html file that will contain both our markup and Javascript code:

 ```html
 ::: {codepen: 'link', tab1: 'codemirror'} :::